-Because the brackets tend to be mounted using the bearing hanger bolts, when raising the axle, the guard moves in relation to the engine and could easily come into contact with it.
-The composite guard is not very flexible and it should not touch any part of the kart other than at the mounting points.

-Once you are happy with the position, spot through the center of the mounting slot in the steel brackets using a marker pen, then accurately drill two 7mm holes in the guard.
+Because the brackets tend to be mounted using the bearing hanger bolts, when raising the axle, the guard moves differently in relation to the engine and could easily come into contact with it.
+Once you are happy with the position, spot through the centre of the mounting slot in the steel brackets using a marker pen, then accurately drill two 7mm holes in the guard.
 (Drill thehole big enough that the inner low profile bolt sits down flush with the composite.)
 Using the special fasteners on the inside of the chainguard and the aluminum locating bushes on the outside, fix these assemblies to the guard.

 It is unlikely that you will be taking these two fittings apart again so use plenty of thread lock to keep them from vibrating loose.
-Do not over tighten as this could crush the honeycomb core in the composite.
 To tighten you will need two 19mm spanners.
 It is important not to overtighten these fittings.

 Finally, when you have adjusted the brackets, make sure that the bushes are properly located, then the M6 nuts with the captive washer can be tightened.
 These plain nuts allow for quick removal of the whole guard, allowing easy access to the chain and sprocket.
-Nylocks would slow this process and in testing they have been found to be unnecessary.
+Nylock nuts would slow this process and in testing they have been found to be unnecessary.